 What service are you looking for?

 Our pelvic organs are held in place by ligaments and bands of tissue called fascia.
-As females go through different life stages, the fascia begins to stretch and one or some of the pelvic organs may start to drop down into the vagina.
+Our pelvic floor muscles work cohesively with our pelvic tissues to provide support.
+As females go through different life stages, the strength of the pelvic floor can change.
+If the pelvic floor strength reduces it puts extra strain on the pelvic tissues and ligaments and they begin to stretch and one or some of the pelvic organs may start to drop down into the vagina.

 The causes of prolapse will vary between individuals; it can occur suddenly or could gradually build up over time.